 With his fierce sense of competition, staunch support for a decentralized and team-based structure, keen understanding of consumer trends and an endless supply of innovative ideas, John built Whole Foods Market into a retail powerhouse.
 As of 2010 the natural foods industry has grown to more than $36 billion in size, a development John believes is benefiting for all concerned, especially the planet.

-Today, Whole Foods Market has more than 315 stores and employs over 64,000 team members in the US, Canada and the UK.
+Today, Whole Foods Market has more than 330 stores and employs over 74,000 team members in the US, Canada and the UK.
 Whole Foods Market is the ninth largest food and drug retailer in America and the world's largest natural foods retail chain.
-It has been named one of "Fortune’s 100 Best Companies To Work For" every year since 1998 and with $9 billion in sales in fiscal year 2010, is a Fortune 500 company.
-Whole Foods Market reached its goal to be a $10 billion company by 2011.
+It has been named one of "Fortune’s 100 Best Companies To Work For" every year since 1998 and with $11.7 billion in sales in fiscal year 2012, is a Fortune 500 company.

 In 2005, John created Whole Planet Foundation in order to create economic partnerships with the poor in those developing-world communities that supply Whole Foods Market stores with products.
 Through innovative assistance for entrepreneurship - primarily direct microcredit loans - the Foundation seeks to unleash the energy and creativity of every human being in order to create wealth and prosperity in emerging economies.